 3. Rooms must be vacated by 11.00 a.m. on the agreed day of departure.
 After this time, the hotel is permitted to charge for extra-contractual use.
 It may charge 50% of the room rate for the following night for use up to 6.00 p.m. and 100% of the room rate for usage of the rooms beyond 6.00 p.m.

 4. Should the hotel room not be fully cleared or should it be heavily dirty, the hotel reserves the right to charge additional expenditures based on its price list.

 5. Late Check-out can be booked for the following fees (11.00 – 2.00 p.m.: CHF 30 per hour / 2.00 p.m. – 6.00 p.m.: CHF 100 / As of 6.00 p.m.: 100% of room rate)

 V. Room regulations and additional fees

-- Pets are allowed subject to prior written approval by the hotel and provided that tranquillity and wellbeing of other guests and hotel staff members are not affected.
+1. Pets are allowed subject to prior written approval by the hotel and provided that tranquillity and wellbeing of other guests and hotel staff members are not affected.
 A fee of CHF 30 per night per pet is charged.
 If needed, an additional cleaning fee can be charged at expenditure after departure.

-- Maximum two children are accommodated for free in the parents’ room in the available beds
+4. Maximum two children are accommodated for free in the parents’ room in the available beds.

 Prepaid rate: Prepayment without possibility of cancellation

-Flexible rate: The booking can be cancelled until 6.00 p.m. at the day of arrival.
-Should the booking be cancelled after 6.00 p.m., 100% of the room rate will be charged (also see III.5. no-show).
+Flexible rate: The booking can be cancelled until 1 day before arrival before 3 p.m.
+Should the guest not arrive or the booking be cancelled after that., 100% of the room rate will be charged for the first night (also see III.5. no-show).